 In the first-of-its-kind research, CFI used an innovative approach called digital ethnography that identified influencers by examining the online behaviors of more than 8,000 people – tracking their unspoken motivations, beliefs, values and fears.
 The research also identified how consumers define credible food information and how that information is shared across consumer segments.

-Philosphers take scientific evidence, simplify it and share it through an ethical, values-based lens.
+Philosophers take scientific evidence, simplify it and share it through an ethical, values-based lens.
 (Our CFI trust model shows values are three-to-five times more important to earning trust than simply sharing facts).
 Philosophers are important because they consider multiple sources of information and they look for scientific verification to come to conclusions about food system information.
-In turn, Philosphers share their ethics-based scientific information with Followers, who feel overwhelmed by the sheer volume of information and fear doing the wrong thing.
-They look to Philoshers and other Followers they can relate to for simple and clear guidance – guidance that feels like it’s the right thing to do.
+In turn, Philosophers share their ethics-based scientific information with Followers, who feel overwhelmed by the sheer volume of information and fear doing the wrong thing.
+They look to Philosophers and other Followers they can relate to for simple and clear guidance – guidance that feels like it’s the right thing to do.

 Three Steps To Finding Key Influencers

 There are three steps to developing a sound online strategy that meets key influencers with the right message and messenger.